An Elementary but Logical Approach to Integration

 We here systematically use monotone-limit extensions of elementary quadrature, which are of intermediate character in Daniell's approach to Lebesgue integration but it works fairly well in concrete integrals and provides preliminaries to advanced theories as well with good experiences for further achievement.

-The author is grateful to Amazon reviewer susumukuni for many useful comments on a draft version as well as constant impetus during the preparation of this monograph and to T.~Kajiwara for illuminating discussions on the subject.
+The author is grateful to Amazon reviewer susumukuni for many useful comments on a draft version as well as constant impetus during the preparation of this monograph, to Tsuyoshi Kajiwara and Tomohiro Hayashi for illuminating discussions on the subject.